Cyphrme/BrowserTestJSExample/README.md

 unit tests on the function(s).

-`BrowserTestJS` is added as a submodule in this example repo to demonstrate how a project is expected to implement the package.
+`BrowserTestJS` is added as a submodule in this example repo to demonstrate how a project is recommended to implement the package.

+For an example of how to embed the `BrowserTestJS` testing page directly in another page, see `iframe.html.example`.

 ## The source code for `BrowserTestJS` [can be found here.](https://github.com/Cyphrme/BrowserTestJS)